Best Hardside Luggage – Top Choices In 2020!

 Sometimes a combination of ABS and polycarbonate is used.
 This makes for luggage that is lighter and cheaper than polycarbonate but more durable than ABS.

 Once you’ve decided on the material you want for your luggage, the next step is choosing between two- and four-wheel units.

-Most hardside suitcases today are designed with four wheels to offer more maneuverability.
-That is not to mean that there aren’t any benefits to using a two-wheeled luggage.
+Most hardside cases today are designed with four wheels to offer more maneuverability.
+That is not to mean that there aren’t any benefits to using two-wheeled luggage.